SomaDelights

 01 / 06

-In Germany, fresh beer has a short shelf life.
-That shelf life isn't a flaw.
-It's proof of life.
+In Germany, fresh beer has a 14-day shelf life.
+The shelf life isn't a flaw.
+It's proof.

-A preservative, strictly, exists to stop biological processes — the same processes (oxidation, enzyme activity, live cultures) that make fresh food actually good for you.
-Stop them, and yes, the shelf life stretches.
-So does the end of nutrition.
-Every bottle we send out is alive.
-It's also the reason we deliver daily, within a short range, and not a step further than that.
+A preservative exists, strictly, to stop biological processes.
+The same processes — oxidation, enzyme activity, live cultures — that make fresh food actually do something for you.
+Stop them and you stretch the shelf life.
+You also end the nutrition.
+So our rule is simple: every bottle we send out is alive.
+That's also why we deliver inside a tight radius and not a step further.
+Range and shelf life are the same constraint.

 Hands sorting fresh produce at the morning market